Building QMidiGen: A Procedural MIDI Composer in Rust

 #[path = "../../src/audio/mod.rs"] mod audio;

-This is unorthodox and somewhat frowned upon in polite cargo society, but the alternative — pulling the generation logic into a separate crate that both the GUI and MCP server depend on — would require restructuring the whole project to accommodate a feature that most users will never use.
+This is unorthodox and frowned upon in polite cargo society, but the alternative — pulling the generation logic into a separate crate that both the GUI and MCP server depend on — would require restructuring the whole project to accommodate a feature that most users will never use.
 The current approach keeps the GUI crate simple and builds the MCP server in isolation when needed.

 This is entirely optional.
 The main application doesn’t know the MCP server exists.
 You build it separately (ansible-playbook playbooks/qmidigen.yml -t mcp), configure it in your MCP client, and it’s there.
 Skip it entirely and nothing changes.